-Determination of NGAL in a single sample requires 10 $\,\mu$ L of urine, plasma or serum.
+Determination of NGAL in a single sample requires 10 $\,\mu$ L of urine, serum or plasma.
 Blood samples should be collected into EDTA, heparinized or plain tubes by qualified staff using approved techniques.
 Plasma or serum should be prepared by standard techniques for laboratory testing.
-Urine should be centrifuged to remove cellular debris.
+Urine should be centrifuged to remove ceillular debris.
 Cap the prepared samples and freeze them at -20°C or below if they are not to be analyzed within the next 4 hours.
 For long-term storage of samples, -70°C or below is recommended.
 Avoid repeated freezing and thawing.
-Do not use hemolyzed, hyperlipemic, heat-treated or contaminated samples.
+Do not use hemolyzed, hyperlipemic, heattreated or contaminated samples.